Our British Values Statement

 FURTHER EXAMPLES OF LINKS TO HOW CORPUS CHRISTI PROMOTES BRITISH VALUES

 - Visits to foreign restaurants to experience different cuisines and how our multicultural community has been enriched by the addition of these establishments.

 - We actively link the development and observation of British laws into our Religious beliefs by exploring how the laws of the land can be attached to the ten commandments.
 We also explore the deeper meaning of such commandments and relate it to the law e.g. ‘though shalt not steal’ – we explore the concept of stealing and help children realize it is not just about stealing physical things – time, love, trust can all be stolen etc.

 - We spend time looking at the etymology of our language and how its developemnt has been influenced by other cultures and countries.

-- In RE Year 5 and 6 have a topic devoted solely to the study of other faiths.
+- In RE, all year groups have a topic devoted solely to the study of other faiths.
 During this we also explore the similarities between other faiths and our own.